Manitoba Municipal Government

 Yes.
 Campaign finance rules are in effect for all by-elections and general municipal elections.

-1. Who is eligible to vote in a municipal election?
+1. Who is eligible to vote in a municipal election and a Local Urban District committee election?

-There are two types of voters that are qualified to vote in a municipal election.
+There are two types of voters that are qualified to vote in a municipal election and a Local Urban District committee election.

 Persons with no fixed address may vote in a municipal election.
 If the person has no ordinary or "fixed" residence in the local authority, they are deemed to reside at the shelter, hostel or other similar institution that most frequently provides lodging, food or other social services.